Food Safety Certification

-GLOBALG.A.P. has become the certification standard while required maximum residue levels (MRLs) are often stricter than the legal limits.
+GLOBAL G.A.P. has become the certification standard while required maximum residue levels (MRLs) are often stricter than the legal limits.
 It seems that buyers nowadays are as concerned with certification as with the product itself.
-Experienced buyers resent the fact that more and more fresh vegetable professionals entering the business tend to focus too much on paperwork but lack actual product knowledge.
-All in all, the prominence of certifications, standards and paperwork in general is a reality that every player in the trade must face and which only tends to intensify with the dominance of large retail chains.
+In addition, experienced buyers resent that more and more fresh vegetable professionals are entering the business tend to focus too much on paperwork but lack actual product knowledge.
+All in all, the prominence of certifications, standards, and paperwork, in general, is a reality that every player in the trade must face and which only tends to intensify with the dominance of large retail chains.

-The paper trail and the strict requirements are a challenge for every producer, exporter and importer.
-At the same time, if applied well, they can significantly improve their competitive position.
+The paper trail and the strict requirements are a challenge for every producer, exporter, and importer.
+But, at the same time, if applied well, they can significantly improve their competitive position.

 Although food safety certification is not obligatory under European legislation, it has become a must for almost all European food importers.
-Most established European importers will not work with them if you cannot provide specific type of food safety certification proof as the basis for cooperation.
+Most established European importers will not work with them if you cannot provide a specific food safety certification proof as to the basis for cooperation.

 The majority of European buyers will ask for Global Food Safety Initiative (GFSI) certification.
-For fruit and vegetable processors and traders, the most popular certification programmes are:
+For fruit and vegetable processors and traders, the most popular certification programs are: